Layer812/mdxPC/README.md

 ## Compile
 1.Download all of codes into "mdxCP" folder on ArduinoIDE as sketch.<br>
 2.Change board type to Cardputer<br>
+3.Change Flash size to 8MB
+3.Change Flash mode QIO 120Mhz
-3.Change partition to Custom<br>
+5.Change partition to Custom<br>
-4.Compile and Upload to Cardputer<br>
+6.Compile and Upload to Cardputer<br>
 ## Limitations (things to do)
 This software provided as No warranty.<br>
 Limit numbers.<br>